Skip to main content

 What is the outcome that needs to be achieved?

-Information is identifiable, accurately recorded, current and able to be accessed and understood by those who need it.
-The information of older people is confidential and managed appropriately, in line with their informed consent*.
+The provider must ensure that the information of individuals is kept confidential and managed appropriately, in line with their informed consent.

 Actions